Sportsters and Roadsters

 gears will be highlighted in this side-column.

-Torker is offering a 2 speed bicycle in its 2012 lineup that
+Torker is offering a couple of 3 speed bicycles in its 2014

 Sun Bicycles is offering a 3 speed bicycle with a low